CFB Greenwood: Canadian Forces

 With CFB Gander and CFB Goose Bay, CFB Greenwood is being used as a forward deployment base for CF-188 Hornet fighter/interceptor aircraft rotating in from CFB Bagotville as part of NORAD's post-9/11 response to concerns about civilian airline security along North America's east coast.

 Air Cadets

 CFB Greenwood hosts a Royal Canadian Air Cadets summer training centre known as CTC Greenwood.
-Currently the Commanding Officer (CO) of CTC Greenwood is Lieutenant-Commander V. Wojdylak, the Deputy Commanding Officer (DCO) is Captain N. Hargreaves, the Chief Training Officer (C Trg O) is Captain J.B.
-Gale, the Chief Warrant Officer is Chief Petty Officer 1st Class (CPO1) K. Ellerbeck.
 CFB Greenwood is also the home of 517 Flight Lieutenant Graham Squadron, a local air cadet unit.
 In 2016, members of the Royal Canadian Army Cadets began attending CSTC Greenwood.
 CSTCs across Canada are also bringing in Cadets from other branches.

 Civilian use

 Until 2005, CFB Greenwood's airfield was home to the Greenwood Flying Club for civilian general aviation.
 The Greenwood Flying Club changed its name to the Greenwood Flight Centre and operated out of the Waterville/Kings County Municipal Airport, a small civilian airport located 12 NM east of CFB Greenwood.
 Since the closure of the Kings County Municipal Airport in April 2016, civilian operations have moved back into CFB Greenwood.
 The civilian facilities are operated by Freedom Aviation with separate parking area and access to the airport runways.
 Use of the airport by civilian aircraft requires registration with Freedom Aviation to operate there or must obtain prior permission.
 These operations occur under a lease agreement between Canadian DND and the Municipality of Kings and the initial terms are for 25 years.